About the Cathedral

 The roof for the Great Choir is completed.

-Bishop Potter dies and is succeeded by David Greer, 8th Bishop of New York
+Bishop Potter dies and is succeeded by the Rt.
+Rev. David Greer.

 Ernst Skinner begins building the Great Organ.